 This is a question every photographer faces in the beginning of their career.
-You have been learning new things – long exposures, new poses, post processing filters, your first goofy shot with a fisheye lens – and you are excited about the results so you want to show all those incredible shots on your website.
+You have been learning new things – long exposures, new poses, post processing, your first goofy shots with a fisheye lens – and you are excited about the results so you want to show all those incredible shots on your website.

 Of course you do.
 I understand.
 I’ve been there.
 But…

 Only show your BEST work on your website.
 The very best.

 Before you share those new photos that you are so excited about to the whole world, hold back and only show them to your friends.
 Or if you don’t have friends who know a bit about photography, I recommend that you look at the photos every day for two weeks or so.
 That way you start seeing the photo more objectively.
 And very likely you’ll start seeing things that you could have done better.

 Even quicker way to see the ‘flaws’ in your photos is to post them to a designated photographers’ forum/group for constructive critique.
 Other people will find problems if you can’t – you can be sure of that.
 But while other photographers’ critique is valuable, don’t forget that every piece of critique is only someone’s opinion, not a universal truth, so don’t get discouraged by it.
 Receive critique gracefully and make your own mind up whether you accept and agree with it.

 After two weeks, if you are not completely happy with a photo, don’t present it in your portfolio.
 Hide it, learn from it, and if possible, retake it and make it better.

 If you ARE completely happy with the photo and you still love it and it excites you two weeks later, show it with pride for everyone to see.